ruvosllc/secrets-handler/README.md

 Type: `string`
 Default: `uuid()`

-Specify a path to be used as part of the parameter names.
+Specify a path to be used as a prefix on the parameter names.
 If none is provided a UUID will be used to prevent parameter name collision.

 #### overwrite